CommandPost/CommandPost-DeveloperGuide/api/cp/cp.prop.md

 The `prop.extend` function will set the `source` table as a metatable of the `target`, as well as binding any bound props that are in the `source` to `target`.

-# Tables
+## Tables

 Because tables are copied by reference rather than by value, changes made inside a table will not necessarily trigger an update when setting a value with an updated table value.
 By default, tables are simply passed in and out without modification.
 You can nominate for a property to make copies of tables (not userdata) when getting or setting, which effectively isolates the value being stored from outside modification.
-This can be done with the [deepTable](#deepTable) and[shallowTable](#shallowTable) methods.
+This can be done with the [deepTable](#deepTable) and [shallowTable](#shallowTable) methods.
 Below is an example of them in action:

 ```lua
 local value = { a = 1, b = { c = 1 } }